asizemore/Noise_and_TDA/README.md

 Running this script will generate `NREPS` graphs for every model listed in `graph_models` with `create_flag` set to "create".
 See graph_models.jl for the list of network models available.
 All graphs will have `NNODES` nodes and parameters as listed in the configuration file.
 Graphs are saved as an `NNODES` x `NNODES` x `NREPS` array in a .jld file with name and location determined by `NAMETAG_creategraphs` and `save_dir_graphs`.

+*Step 3 - Threshold graphs - threshold-graphs.jl*

+Parameters from config file: `THRESHVEC`, `NNODES`, `DATE_STRING`, `SAVEDATA`, `SAVETAIL_threshold_graphs`, `HOMEDIR`

+At this step we 1) threshold the networks and 2) add noise to the empty edges and 3) create a randomized version of the network.
+For every edge density rho listed in `THRESHVEC` and every model network `G_i`, we create `G_thresholded` in which only the top rho fraction of edges is kept, based on edge weight.
+We create a randomized copy `G_randomized` that has the same edges as `G_threshold`, but the edge weights have been randomized.
+We add noise to both `G_threshold` and `G_randomized` such that the noisy edges only fill in those edges not present in the graphs and all noisy edge weights are less than any in these graphs.
+Finally, we extract the noisy edges and make `G_noiseOnly` which contains the isolated added noise network.
+All networks are saved as before in .jld files.